Stouthart/iBasso-DX340/README.md

 Work in progres...

-Download & install SDK Platform tools/ADB.
-Make sure WiFi is on and enable USB debugging (Settings > System > Developer options).
+Download & install <a href="https://developer.android.com/tools/releases/platform-tools">SDK Platform tools/ADB</a>.
+Make sure WiFi is turned on and enable USB debugging (Settings > System > Developer options).

 From a Command/PowerShell prompt, or Terminal window on Mac run the following commands:
 <pre>